-- provide additional support to schools to support them in their grief. - the death of a child has huge repercussions beyond the immediate teaching/ care team of that child and we will inform and deal sensitively with the far-reaching contacts.
+- provide additional support to schools to support them in their grief. - the death of a child or staff member has huge repercussions beyond the immediate teaching/care team of that child and we will inform and deal sensitively with the far-reaching contacts.